-Hunting on private land is common in the western U.S. There are millions of acres of private property, including ranches and farms, to hunt native and exotic species.
-Aficionados, property owners, and entrepreneurs may seek out hunting land for sale, but it’s important to understand the laws and regulations in states such as Colorado and New Mexico.
+Hunting on private land is common in the western U.S. There are millions of acres of private property, including ranches and farms, to hunt elk, mule deer, antelope and more.
+Avid hunters, property owners, and entrepreneurs may seek out hunting land for sale, but it’s important to understand the laws and regulations in states such as Colorado and New Mexico.

 Here are a few common questions pertaining to private big game hunting and hunting on private land in general:

 Do You Need a Hunting License to Hunt on Private Land?

 In Colorado, limited licenses are distributed for big game hunting.
 Big game licenses are limited to a specific unit and hunting season.
 They are distributed through a license application and drawing processed managed by Colorado Parks & Wildlife.
 Private-land-only licenses can be applied for with special permission from a landowner.

 New Mexico law requires hunters to obtain private-land licenses 14 days in advance of the start of a hunt.
 This allows time for licenses and tags to be mailed to the customer’s address.
 Deer and elk hunters may obtain an E-Tag, although they cannot switch from a paper document to the electronic version later, as noted by the New Mexico Department of Game & Fish.

 Do I Need Permission to Hunt on Private Land?

 While Colorado landowners are given preference in obtaining hunting licenses, all others must acquire permission from the landowner.
 It is also forbidden to pursue wounded wildlife onto private property unless there’s a reasonable attempt to notify the owner.
 However, hunters are required to attempt recovery while on the property.